How much work do I need to do on my own to find a site?

 Was it difficult to find a site and if so, why?

-Are there experiences that you wished you would have sought out in your 4th year that would have you prepared you to better compete for the internships you sought?
+Are there experiences you wished you would have sought out in your 4th year that would have you prepared you to better compete for the internships you sought?

 How did you go about finding a site that matches your interests?